Aetherinox/obsidian-gistr/CONTRIBUTING.md

 <br />

-Pull requests eligible for review
+### Pull requests eligible for review

 - Follow the repository's code formatting conventions (see below);
-- include tests that prove that the change works as intended and does not add regressions;
+- Include tests that prove that the change works as intended and does not add regressions;
-- document the changes in the code and/or the project's documentation;
+- Document the changes in the code and/or the project's documentation;
-- pass the CI pipeline;
+- Pass the CI pipeline;
-- include a proper git commit message following the [Conventional Commit Specification](https://www.conventionalcommits.org/en/v1.0.0/#specification).
+- Include a proper git commit message following the [Conventional Commit Specification](https://www.conventionalcommits.org/en/v1.0.0/#specification).

 <br />